graphcommerce-org/graphcommerce/docs/magento/known-issues.md

 customer account already exists or not.
 If not, the sign-up form is shown instead.

-In Magento 2.4.7+ and recent security patch updates, the behavior of the `isEmailAvailable` query that is used to do this was made dependent on the `Enable Guest Checkout Login` configuration setting.
+In Magento 2.4.7+ and recent security updates, the behavior of the `isEmailAvailable` query that is used to do this was made dependent on the `Enable Guest Checkout Login` configuration setting.
 If disabled, this query will always return `true`, resulting in the sign-up form always being shown,